-The information infrastructure project aims at removing barriers that impede an efficient collaboration between researchers in the CRC and between CRC researchers and external collaboration partners.
-The CRC addresses several variations of data-assimilation and model-building problems.
-Experimental evaluations involve data from different application areas, and algorithms in a multitude of programming languages.
-Researchers in the CRC publish in different fields, and therefore even published ideas and results are not in all cases easily accessible by other researchers.
-This project's goals therefore are to facilitate the sharing of data, algorithms, and results, the reproduction results from experimental studies, and the development of shared software tools.
-In order to achieve these goals, the project provides information-technology infrastructure in the form of data storage, wikis, and software repositories, and defines and implements processes and certification procedures for the documentation of data sets, algorithms, and software interfaces.
-The project will facilitate exploitation of the computing infrastructure of the HLRN supercomputing center within the CRC by developing a course program as part of the integrated graduate school.
-The project will establish a data-management and certification board and host a working group on application programming interface (API) specification and efficient implementation of algorithms for doctoral and postdoctoral researchers of the CRC.
+The information infrastructure project aims at removing barriers that impede an efficient collaboration between researchers in the CRC, as well as between CRC researchers and external collaboration partners.
+The CRC addresses several variations of data-assimilation and model building problems.
+Experimental evaluations involve data from different application areas and algorithms in a multitude of programming languages.
+Researchers in the CRC publish in different fields, and therefore even published ideas and results are not, in all cases, easily accessible by other researchers.
+Therefore, the goals of this project are (i) to facilitate the sharing of data, algorithms, and results, (ii) to safeguard the sustainable handling of digital artefacts, and (iii) to ensure good publication practice.
+To achieve these goals, the project provides information technology infrastructure, establishes research-quality tools, trains young scientists regarding research data and code, and fosters a healthy cultural change towards more FAIRness.

 Overview over programming languages used in the CRC: